 There are no restaurants or places to stay in the Canyonland; you have to bring your own food and water.
 There are two campgrounds: Squaw Flat Campground at The Needles and Willow Flat Campground at Island in the Sky, and their spots must be reserved in advance.
 There's never a day when they are not full.
 You're not allowed to stay for more than 7 consecutive nights.

-Canyonlands National Park Information
+Canyonlands National Park Travel Tips

 - Visit the NPS website for the park's rules and regulations and safety tips.